The Art of Sculpting and the Essence of Buddhist Statues: A Workshop with Busshi Toshifumi Orikami

-Photo provided by Nenji Orikami.
+Photo provided by Toshifumi Orikami.

 Buddhist sculptors are known in Japanese as ‘仏師 busshi.’
-One of them is the Nenji Orikami, who uses traditional techniques to create, repair, and restore Buddhist statues from his old house in Nara.
+One of them is the Toshifumi Orikami, who uses traditional techniques to create, repair, and restore Buddhist statues from his old house in Nara.
 In addition to his work, he also holds workshops, teaching the art of Buddhist sculpture to the public.
 When I decided to visit Nara, he was someone I had hoped to meet.

 “When I was in college, I read a book by Kyoto busshi Hourin Matsusita, which solidified my decision to pursue this path.
 I used his book as a textbook while challenging myself to sculpt Buddhist statues, and eventually, I was fortunate enough to become an apprentice under Koushou Yano, a disciple of Matsuhisa.”